Zero-True/zero-true/README.md

 - **Fast Prototyping**: Create rich, reactive apps with one click.
 - **Open-Source**: Join our community-driven project.

-## ⚙ Requirements
+## Quick Start

-- Python 3.9 (Anaconda or virtual environment recommended)
+Make sure Python 3.9 is installed.
+(Anaconda or virtual environment recommended)

-## 🚀 Quick Start
+Open a terminal and run:

 ```bash
 pip install zero-true
 zero-true notebook
 ```

-### Usage

-Once the application is running, navigate to http://localhost:1326 and start creating and executing code cells.
-Click the "Run" button to execute code and visualize the output below the editor.
+Once the application is running, head to http://localhost:1326 to begin creating and executing code cells.

-#### Basic Example
+### Quick Example

 ```python
 import zero_true as zt